d-code-ltd/wp-fusion-custom-crm/README.md

 Synchronizing the **user_email** field is compulsory.

-**MailEngine doesn't have dedicated _checkbox_ field type.** _(There is a discrete `checkbox` field type in WP Fusion to use with boolean type of variables.
-Boolean variables are special enum variables with just 2 values, 'true'/'false' or 'yes'/'no' represented by '0' or '1'.)_ Checkbox type of usage can be realized by *enum* (select) type of fields in MailEngine.
+**MailEngine doesn't have dedicated _checkbox_ field type.** (There is a discrete _checkbox_ field type in WP Fusion to use with boolean type of variables.
+Boolean variables are special enum variables with just 2 values, 'true'/'false' or 'yes'/'no' represented by '0' or '1'.)
+Checkbox type of usage can be realized by *enum* (select) type of fields in MailEngine.
 Due to this, MailEngine is incompatible with _checkbox_ type in WordPress.
-In case of requirement please use a two-element select fields instead.
-Or you may try using a number type in MailEngine.
+In case of requirement please use a two-element select fields instead or you may try using a number type in MailEngine.

 MailEngine internally stores select fields values by *key-label* pairs.
 However this plugin syncronizes multi/select fields by label for better compatibility with other WP plugins.